0xPolygon/polygon-edge-docs/docs/get-started/set-up-blockscout.md

 sudo systemctl enable explorer.service
 ```

-### Move your blockscout clone folder to system wide location
+### Move your Blockscout clone folder to system wide location
 Blockscout service needs to have access to the folder you've cloned from Blockscout repo and compiled all the assets.
 ```bash
 sudo mv ~/blockscout /usr/local
 ```

-### Create env vars file which will be used by blockscout service
+### Create env vars file which will be used by Blockscout service
 :::info
 Use the same environment variables as you've set in Part 2.
 :::